 But the main reason I don’t get ticked off by early Christmas advertising and sales is this: I can choose when I shop or how I celebrate Christmas.
 Life is short.
 Why not ignore things that I can’t control and that don’t control me?

-If you look for it, you can find plenty of things to hate about Christmas.
-For beginners it’s far too commercial.
+Others find plenty to hate about Christmas in general.
+To begin with, it’s far too commercial.
 Christmas makes it easy to overspend or overwork.
 Regulations prohibit religious displays in some places, in spite of the fact that Christmas is supposed to celebrate Christ’s birth.
 Some stores don’t let their employees say, “Merry Christmas.”
 Christmas gives dieters added pressure to cheat on their diets.
 Don’t forget starving people, terrorists, and the latest political disappointment.